plt-tud/r43ples/README.md

 [![Ohloh Project Status](https://www.ohloh.net/p/r43ples/widgets/project_thin_badge.gif)](https://www.ohloh.net/p/r43ples)

-This project provides a proxy service for revision management of named graphs in a triple store.
+This project provides an enhanced SPARQL endpoint for revision management of named graphs.
-The service is attached to an existing SPARQL endpoint of a Triple Store and acts as another endpoint both for normal SPARQL queries as well as for revision-enhanced SPARQL queries, named R43ples queries.
+R43ples uses an internal Jena TDB is attached to an existing SPARQL endpoint of a Triple Store and acts as another endpoint both for normal SPARQL queries as well as for revision-enhanced SPARQL queries, named R43ples queries.
 The R43ples endpoint allows to specify revisions which should be queried for each named graph used inside a SPARQL query.
-The R43ples proxy itself doesn't store any data but completely relies on the attached triplestore.
+The whole revision information is stored in additional graphs in the attached Jena TDB.

 The javadoc can be found at the [website](http://plt-tud.github.io/r43ples) under [http://plt-tud.github.io/r43ples/javadoc/](http://plt-tud.github.io/r43ples/javadoc/).